 Teaching Artists

-At this time, we are seeking 2024 Summer instructors of all disciplines.
+At this time, we are specifically seeking the following:

 Additional opportunities for further teaching may develop with working relationship.